Employee Notification System

 This means important, even vital, information gets lost in the noise.
 Deadlines get missed, updates go unread, and people's inboxes fill to remarkable levels.
 Would it surprise you to learn that only about 20% of those emails actually get read?
 What a waste!

 So, how do these employers reach their workforce with timely employee alerts?
-If they want their messages to get read and employees to take note, they’ll use a texting or SMS platform (since, according to Gartner, text/SMS messages have a 98% read rate).
+If they want their messages to get read and employees to take note, they'll use a texting or SMS platform (since, according to Gartner, text/SMS messages has a 98% read rate).
+Compare this to email's sluggish delivery, and the choice becomes clear.

 Why Are Employee Notifications Important?

-At a high level, creating an employee notification system comes with many benefits, including:
+At a high level, creating an employee notification system enables the following;

 • Enabling employers to send different types/formats of employee notifications for specific emergency and non-emergency situations.